 Age: 2 Years Old

-Good With Dogs: Possible
+Good With Dogs: Dog selective

-Good With Cats: Possible
+Good With Cats: No

-Good With Children: Yes
+Good With Children: age 10 and above

 On Thursday, January 18th GSRNJ received a plea for help from friends who found a stray German Shepherd dog walking the streets of Newark all alone, with no owner to be found.
 Not only was he roaming alone in the cold, he was hungry and it looked like he was missing a lot of hair on his back.
 It was obvious he was in pain, so when they were able to get a closer look at his back they saw he had a large wound that looked like a burn that required medical attention.
 Luckily his guardian angels were there and dedicated to getting him the help he needed.
 He would no longer be alone.